openbikesensor/portal/docs/obs-provision.md

 You can run the command with `--append` multiple times, or overwrite the existing device file with the scan results with `--write` instead.

+You can also configure the list of devices with the `obs-provision devices` command.
+Run the following command for help:

+    obs-provision devices --help

+When working with multiple device files, you can always, in any command, specify the `--devices-file` on the command line.
+This has to be done after the `obs-provision` command, but before your chosen subcommand (e.g. `devices`):

+    obs-provision --devices-file ~/my-devices.txt devices list

+### Download all files